Fransebas/python3DGraph/README.md

-<h1> Graphy - 3D Graphing calculator </h1>
+<h1> Graphy - 3D Graphing calculator in python </h1>

 The software uses pyOpengl and glfw to be able to graph 3D ecuations.
+It's inspired in grapher from mac.

 <h1> Dependencies </h1>